Bardsea branch: Plumpton Junction

 Plumpton Junction was 1.5 mi east of Ulverston railway station, and sat at the point where the lines radiated to (westwards), Conishead Priory (southwards), Lakeside (northwards), and the line across Leven Viaduct on to Cark and Cartmel (eastwards).
 It also had sidings in which banking engines would wait between duties.
 Banking engines westwards towards Ulverston were not available until 7:00 am each day, if a freight train needed to go west before this time, it could split its load at PLumpton Junction, and make a total of three runs up the bank if necessary.

-The Furness Railway considered building a interchange station at Plumpton Junction, as it had been the intent to carry the railway around the headland through Gleaston and into Barrow to avoid the gradients at Lindal-in-Furness.
+The Furness Railway considered building an interchange station at Plumpton Junction, as it had been the intent to carry the railway around the headland through Gleaston and into Barrow to avoid the gradients at Lindal-in-Furness.
 The gradients of the line over the summit at Lindal meant that heavy coke trains had to be banked westwards, and sometimes, even the empty wagons had to be banked eastwards.
 The climb westwards from Plumpton Junction was 4 mi, and steepened to 1-in-76 in places.
 The Furness railway had placed a turntable at the west end of the junction, but its removal meant that trains could not turned easily, so the company installed a eastward-facing chord on the Plumpton quarry branch, which ran into the sidings extending past the signal box allowing engines to be turned in a manner that was cheaper than installing a new turntable.

 After an accident on the Leven Viaduct during strong winds, an anenometer was installed at the west end of the viaduct which rang a bell in Leven Junction signal box (and at another signal box on the other side of the viaduct) if the wind speed was too great to allow trains to pass over the viaduct.
 Plumpton Junction signal box was amended to carry out the wind gauge function when Leven Junction box closed in 1952, and the wind gauge was replaced by an upgraded version in 1977.
 The signal box, which was built by the Furness Railway in 1897, was demolished in March 2000, at the same time as the remaining stub of the former Bardsea branch was removed, and all signalling was transferred to Ulverston station box.